ATNoG/rigourous-devprivops-docs/content/usage/installation_and_usage.md

 docker run -d --name devprivops -v "<host directory>:/<container directory>/:ro" devprivops
 ```

+where `host directory` is where the tool files are located.
+By convention, it should be the local directory.

 And then when running commands from the host, simply run

 ```sh